jgfaisca/docker-namecoin/README.md

 # docker-namecoind
-Dockerhub build for Namecoin (using nmc repository)
+Automated Dockerhub build for namecoin (using repository)